Hong Kong: Procedural Issues

 The Competition Commission

 The Commission is an independent statutory body with a wide range of investigatory and enforcement powers, including the ability to investigate suspected infringements (either in response to complaints or on its own initiative) and to issue warnings and infringement notices.
 It will prosecute serious infringements before the Tribunal.
-It does not have the power to impose fines or other penalties for infringements, this power being reserved to the Tribunal (the Commission was originally slated to be able to impose a HK$10 million penalty, but this power was one of the many casualties that landed on the Legislative Council’s cutting floor in order to get the bill passed).
-As in other jurisdictions, the Ordinance leaves it to the Commission to prepare and issue detailed regulatory guidelines on the precise interpretation of the rules, as well as on procedural and substantive matters (eg, complaints and investigations procedures, the treatment of vertical agreements, the application of block exemptions, etc).
+It does not have the power to impose fines or other penalties for infringements, this power being reserved to the Tribunal (the Commission was originally slated to be able to impose a penalty of 10 million Hong Kong dollars, but this power was one of the many casualties that landed on the Legislative Council’s cutting floor in order to get the bill passed).
+As in other jurisdictions, the Ordinance leaves it to the Commission to prepare and issue detailed regulatory guidelines on the precise interpretation of the rules, as well as on procedural and substantive matters (eg, complaints and investigations procedures, the treatment of vertical agreements, the application of block exemptions).
 Other functions of the Commission will include promoting public understanding of the Ordinance, advising the government on competition matters and, importantly, issuing block exemption orders in respect of particular categories of agreements.

-Finally, the Commission will also be able to issue individual exemptions, upon the application of undertakings, to agreements that, while caught by the broad prohibition in the conduct rules, nonetheless enhance overall economic efficiency or may otherwise justify exemption.
+Finally, the Commission will also be able to issue individual exemptions, upon the application of undertakings, to agreements that, while caught by the broad prohibition in the conduct rules, nonetheless enhance overall economic efficiency, or may otherwise justify exemption.
 The Commission is not obliged to make a decision on exemption, but may do so in novel areas of unsettled Hong Kong law.
-This makes sense given the infancy of the regime in Hong Kong and the lack of established principles to date.
+This makes sense, given the infancy of the regime in Hong Kong and the lack of established principles to date.
 It is likely that, in the interim, private undertakings will welcome the certainty of such Commission exemptions, so long as sufficient resources are dedicated so that decisions can be taken in a reasonable time frame.

 The Tribunal will be a superior court of record under the Ordinance, meaning that all proceedings will be recorded and published.
 Its purpose is to hear and determine enforcement applications brought by the Commission as well as follow-on private actions.
 The Tribunal will also review reviewable determinations made by the Commission.
-The chief executive of the Hong Kong SAR is to appoint one member of the Tribunal as president and one as deputy president of the Tribunal.
+The chief executive of the Hong Kong SAR has the power to appoint one member of the Tribunal as president and one as deputy president of the Tribunal.
 The Tribunal may decide its own procedures and, if it deems fit, follow the practice and procedure of the Court of First Instance in the exercise of its civil jurisdiction.
-Section 147 of the Ordinance provides that the Tribunal is not bound by the rules of evidence except in proceedings where the Commission applies for a pecuniary or financial penalty; it can therefore take into account any relevant evidence or information whether or not such evidence would be admissible in a court of law.
+Section 147 of the Ordinance provides that the Tribunal is not bound by the rules of evidence except in proceedings where the Commission applies for a pecuniary or financial penalty; it can therefore take into account any relevant evidence or information, whether or not such evidence would be admissible in a court of law.